tasmota/docs/docs/Smart-Meter-Interface.md

 There are many different meters that use the same protocol.
 There are multitudes of variants and use cases.
 This interface provides a means of specifying these definitions through [meter descriptors](#meter-metrics).
 This method uses the [scripting language](Scripting-Language) editor to define the descriptors.
 In this way, only one firmware binary version is required and a modification can be made easily _on the fly_.
 A meter can also be defined by using compilation time `#define` pragmas (deprecated).
 This requires recompiling the firmware to make modifications.

 !!! note
-    If no `>M` section is found in the script or if the scripting language is not compiled, the driver reverts to the default hardcoded `#define` definitions.
-If no meter script is defined, the default harcoded descriptor interface (deprecated) uses `RX GPIO3` for receiving data and thus may interfere with other Tasmota Defintions without warning.

-!!! note
     Additional hardware may be required to read certain measuring devices.
 For example: RS485toTTL Adaper for Modbus, IR transistor for electricity meters.
 Sometimes an additional IR diode and resistors.